Malfoy/BWISE/K2000/readme.md

 -   An integer value k that is the kmer size as used in the de-Bruijn graph

+-   Name of the output gfa file

+-   [Name of the output fasta file]

 ### Out

-A [GFA](https://github.com/GFA-spec/) graph formated.
+-   A [GFA](https://github.com/GFA-spec/) graph formated.
 Each node corresponds to a simple path among the graph of unitigs.

+-   If requiered, a fasta file in which each node of the gfa is output in this file in a fasta fashion